nfoert/cardie/README.md

 </p>

 ## Installation

+> [!IMPORTANT]
-These directions are for a develeopment server only right now.
+> These directions are for a develeopment server only right now.
 This project is not currently developed enough for production use.

 First, clone this repository using the following command
 ```